langmi/spring-batch-tutorials/hello-world-java/README.md

 * Spring Batch Job definition

-#### Spring Batch Program Infrastructure
+#### Spring Batch Infrastructure

 Under the hood Spring Batch works with some tables to keep the state of the jobs and to provide restartability.
-The tables are accessed with a Job Repository and to start a Job the framework provides a Job Launcher.
+The tables are accessed with a *Job Repository* and to start a Job the framework provides a *Job Launcher*.
-Because a job works with transaction, a transaction manager is mandatory.
+Because a job works with transaction, a *transaction manager* is mandatory.

-To keep this tutorial simple we use a simple table-less Job Repository and a dummy transaction manager, translated to the Spring and Spring Batch XML configuration it looks like this:
+To keep this tutorial simple we use a table-less Job Repository and a dummy transaction manager, translated to the Spring and Spring Batch XML configuration it looks like this:

     <bean id="jobLauncher"
           class="org.springframework.batch.core.launch.support.SimpleJobLauncher"